 Common stock and most other securities are freely transferable.
 That is to say that one investor may sell their shares to another investor without limitation and without requiring the approval of the issuer.
 The transfer of a security's ownership, in most cases, is facilitated through a broker dealer.
 The transfer of ownership is executed in the secondary market on either an exchange or in the over-the-counter market.
-Ownership of common stock is evidenced by a stock certificate which identifies the:
+Ownership of common stock is evidenced by a stock certificate that identifies:

-- Name of the issuing company
+- The name of the issuing company

-- Number of shares owned
+- The number of shares owned

-- Name of the owner of record
+- The name of the owner of record

-- CUSIP number
+- The CUSIP number

-In order to transfer or sell the shares, the owner must endorse the stock certificate or sign a power of substitution known as a stock or bond power.
+In order to transfer or sell the shares the owner must endorse the stock certificate or sign a power of substitution known as a stock or bond power.
 Signing the certificate or a stock or bond power makes the securities transferable into the new buyer's name.